Ecologist Specialized in Plant-Fungal Symbioses

 Phone (+1) (865) 341-0245

-Daniela Yaffar, Kristine G. Cabugao, Camille Defrenne, Joanne Child, Niko Carvajal, Richard J. Norby.
-Fine-root strategies for phosphorus acquisition in wet tropical forests of Puerto Rico.
-In prep.
+Daniela Yaffar, Camille E. Defrenne, Kristine G. Cabugao, , Joanne Child, Niko Carvajal, Richard J. Norby.
+Trade-offs in phosphorus acquisition strategies of five common tree species in a tropical forest of Puerto Rico.
+Submitted to Frontiers in Forests and Global Change, section Forest Soils.

 Alyssa Robinson, Camille Defrenne, Jean Roach, Brian Pickles, Suzanne Simard.
 Modelling the Mother Tree Project: Carbon projections 50 years into the future.
 In prep.

 Camille Defrenne, Katherine Duchesneau, Avni Malhotra, Caitlin Petro, Joanne Childs, Colleen Iversen, Joel Kostka.
-Effects of warming and elevated [CO2] on belowground resource acquisition strategies in a boreal peatland.
+Peatland warming shifts root-fungal foraging strategy.
 In prep.

 Camille E. Defrenne, Elsa Abs, Amanda Longhi Cordeiro, Lee Dietterich, Moira Hough, Jennifer M. Jones, Stephanie N. Kivlin, Weile Chen, Daniela Cusack, André L.C.
 Franco, Albina Khasanova, Daniel Stover, Adriana L. Romero-Olivares.
 The Ecology Underground Coalition: Building an integrative future of belowground ecology and belowground ecologists.
 New Phytologist.
 2021.
 229: 3058–3064. https://doi.org/10.1111/nph.17163